 Internet Security Trends

-This year the EU, in an effort to make it easier for its citizens to consume more throughout the quasi-federation, have sanctioned a regulation, that has become famous as GDPR –(abbreviation of General Data Protection Regulation).
-That act made a major shift in the web and made it so, more people became concerned about their data, how it is stored, and used.
+This year the EU, in an effort to make it easier for its citizens to consume more throughout the quasi-federation, has sanctioned a regulation, that has become famous as GDPR –(abbreviation of General Data Protection Regulation).
+That act made a major shift in the web and made it so, that more people became concerned about their data, and how it is stored, and used.

-The usage of VPN has risen.
+The usage of VPNs has risen.
 VPN is another abbreviation, which stands for Virtual Private Network.
 The main goal of such a network is for the user to hide.
-Thus, it will be harder(not absolutely impossible) for another internet user to define the origin of an internet activity.
+Thus, it will be harder(not absolutely impossible) for another internet user to define the origin of internet activity.

 Another internet security trend is encryption.
 This is yet another topic, that we’ve talked about, in our article on Internet Security Trends.
 Still, the most important part is that you’ll better consider taking care of your users’ security, by getting an SSL Certificate.
 Which we’ll cover a bit later in this article.